flutter/website/get-started/codelab/index.md

       When pasting code into your app, indentation can become skewed.
       You can fix this automatically with the Flutter tools:

-      * Android Studio / IntelliJ IDEA: Right-click the dart code and select **Reformat Code with dartfmt**.
+      * Android Studio / IntelliJ IDEA: Right-click the code and select **Reformat Code with dartfmt**.
       * VS Code: Right-click and select **Format Document**.
       * Terminal: Run `flutter format <filename>`.